-BrainPOP’s GameUp is a collection of top quality learning games spanning all curriculum areas and grade levels.
+GameUp is BrainPOP’s collection of top quality learning games spanning all curriculum areas and grade levels.
 Some games, including Sortify, Time Zone X, and Meaning of Beep are developed in-house at BrainPOP.
 The rest are built by a wide range of organizations including universities, museums, and nonprofits.

 IN THIS ARTICLE

-GameUp, BrainPOP’s game portal, is a collection of learning games from more than 50 development partners including Common Sense Media, Filament, iCivics, LGN, The Electric Company, and others.
+GameUp, BrainPOP’s game portal, is a collection of learning games from more than 40 development partners including BrainQuake, Filament, iCivics, Learning Games Network, MIT Education Arcade, and others.
 Every topic has at least one accompanying partner game.
 Explore our full list of GameUp partners.

 You can access games by clicking GameUp on the BrainPOP topic page.
-Games are organized by school subject and in topical collections, such as STEM games.
+Games are organized by school subject and collections, such as STEM games, Coding games.
 Or you can use the Game Finder to search for specific games.
+Using Game Finder you can filter for games by name, subject, grades, and time to play.

 Time Zone X

-Time Zone X, available on over 250 BrainPOP topics, is a timeline game that challenges students to sequence events and milestones associated with a BrainPOP topic.
+Time Zone X is available on over 250 BrainPOP topics.
+Time Zone X is a timeline game that challenges students to sequence events and milestones associated with a BrainPOP topic.
 Students can focus on specific topics in history or make connections across geography, time, and discipline.
 The game challenges players to call upon their reasoning skills as they identify the sequence of historic events and milestones.

 Meaning of Beep